 The effects of COVID-19 have been felt in various ways across the portfolio given the nature of the underlying assets.
 Some motels have experienced a significant decrease in occupancy, which in turn will impact future revenue to the Fund.

-The impact on the portfolio is still being assessed by the Investment Manager.
+The impact on the portfolio is still being assessed by the trustee of the Calfer Property Trust.
 More information will be provided to investors in due course.

 After Disclosure Date Events